lese9855/NTFScript-3G/README.md

 You can turn this script into an application through ScriptEditor.
 When used as an application, it is possible to mount NTFS storage more easily.

-However, for the sake of publishing the script, I will not upload the separate application.
+However, for the sake of opening the script, I will not upload the separate application.

 ## Credits